oqolarte/oblong/content/project/site.md

 It's not really that I find JS harmful, although some would argue that it could be.
 I don't even know enough of the language to make that claim.
-In fact, I used JS to [add a search functionality on small bookshop website](/alwayscarry/#search-functionality) I volunteered to create for my partner.

 So why this "distaste" for JS in websites?